[Web System Development | AWS Deployment and Operation Maintenance] Tokyo Shoseki

 The guests are Mr. Shimada from Tokyo Shoseki Co., Ltd., who oversees the service, as well as Mr. Akiba, Mr. Hino, and Mr. Miyashita, who are in charge of the services [total ID], [Tabudori Live!], and [More NIMOT for Everyone! (hereinafter referred to as NIMOT!)]

-Masato Shimada, General Manager, Education System Development Department, DX
+Mr. Masato Shimada, General Manager, Educational Systems Development Department, DX

-Development Headquarters, Education DX Bureau; Ayaka Hino, Section Chief, Second Team, Education System Development Department,
+Development Headquarters, Educational DX Division; Ms. Ayaka Hino, Section Chief, Second Team, Educational Systems

-Takeaki Akiba, Team Manager, System Development Supervision Team, Education System Development Department, DX Development Headquarters, Education DX Bureau
+Educational DX Division; Mr. Takeaki Akiba, Team Manager, System Development Management Team, Educational Systems Development Department, DX Development Headquarters, Educational DX Division

 --Please tell us about your company's business

-Shimada : Tokyo Shoseki was founded in 1909 (Meiji 42).
-With the corporate philosophy of "developing people through education and culture," the company aims to cultivate unique, creative individuals who will take on new challenges in the new era.
-It is the largest publisher of textbooks in the industry, publishing the most textbooks for elementary, middle, and high schools.
-In recent years, the company has also been focusing on the development and sale of digital educational content, such as digital textbooks.
-It also engages in a wide range of business activities related to education and culture, including the operation of a comprehensive educational portal site, various assessment services such as academic and physical ability tests, and the publication of general books.
+Mr. Shimada: Tokyo Shoseki was founded in 1909 (Meiji 42), and its corporate philosophy is "Developing people through education and culture," aiming to cultivate unique and creative individuals who can take on the challenges of the new era.
+It is the largest publisher in the textbook industry, with the highest number of textbooks published for elementary, junior high, and high schools.
+In recent years, it has also focused on the development and sale of educational digital content, such as digital textbooks.
+In addition, it is engaged in a wide range of business activities related to education and culture, including the operation of a comprehensive educational portal site, various evaluation projects such as academic and physical fitness tests, and the publication of general books.

 ――Please tell us the background to your decision to introduce our services